microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ---

-## Saving and refreshing the dataflow
+## Saving and refreshing a dataflow

 1. Select the **Save & close** option in the bottom right to exit the Power Query editor.